federal-geospatial-platform/CDTK-Documentation/docs/source/data.rst

 2.3.
 Downloads
 --------------

 The CDTK includes a public FTP distribution site where the user can make files available for download.
-The process of uploading these files is integrated to the CDTK publication mecanism.
+The process of uploading these files is integrated to the DDR publication mecanism.

 	1. Create a distinct folder containing all the files and subfolders to be stored on the FTP site.